Heat your home with a dehumidifier

 No. If I were to install more portable dehumidifiers to provide all the heat my home requires (to maintain a balmy 16 degrees C all winter long) I would almost certainly bring the relative humidity below comfortable levels, and the COP would drop below the measured value of 1.52 simply because there isn’t enough water vapor in the air to be condensed.
 So the idea of using a dehumidifier to heat one’s home is clearly not scalable.
 At best a dehumidifier may provide suplemental heat.
 I think I might get away with using two portable dehumidifiers continuously which would each save me about $75 per year based on the calculations above.
 That’s about $150 per year in total.
 Currently, that’s about 10% of my home’s annual heating bill.

-There are 36 comments on “Heat your home with a dehumidifier”
+113 comments on “Heat your home with a dehumidifier

 Thanks for the math and your insight on humidifiers as heaters.